-Please use the buttons below to see more information on Leeds Carnegie and matches between Irish and Carnegie over the years.
+Please use the buttons below to see more information on Leeds Carnegie and matches between Exiles and Carnegie over the years.

 The Samoan flyer was on the scoresheet with a try with his very first touch as the Exiles retained top spot in the Aviva Premiership with a convincing 40-24 win.